TextpressoDevelopers/textpressoapi/docs/search_documents.rst

 Search Documents in Textpresso
 ==============================

-Search for documents indexed by Textpresso through queries on fulltext or sentences.
+Search documents indexed by Textpresso through queries on fulltext or sentences.

 These are the APIs to perform document searches: